 |MA 117||Medical Office Administrative Procedures||3||

-Covers medical reception room techniques, including appointment scheduling, telephone techniques, mail handling, financial records, accounting, accounts receivable and payable, insurance, office care and management, and medical records management.
+Introduces medical office administrative procedures with emphasis on patient reception, appointment scheduling, telephone techniques, mail handling, financial records, accounts receivable and payable, insurance, office management, and medical records management.
 Corequisite: MA 118 & MA 180.

 |MA 120||Introduction to Clinical Phlebotomy||1||